Pakistan

 Activities

-• Identification and promotion of improved forage varieties with high yield potential with appropriate agronomic practices through fodder production for spring and fall.
+• Identification and promotion of improved high-yielding food and forage crop varieties with appropriate agronomic practices for grain and fodder production in spring and fall.

-• Rehabilitation of degraded rangelands in Balochistan through the introduction and development of sustainable management practices for improving rangelands -namely water harvesting combined with shrub planting.
+• Rehabilitation of degraded rangelands in Balochistan by introducing and developing sustainable management practices for improving rangelands - namely water harvesting combined with shrub planting.

-• Prevention and control of internal parasites in small ruminants through synthetic and herbal anthelmintics.
+• Preventing and controlling internal parasites in small ruminants through synthetic and herbal anthelmintics.

 IMPACT

-• ICARDA climate-smart water harvesting techniques provide farmers with the opportunity to grow shrubs and conserve water in dry periods.
+• ICARDA climate-smart water harvesting techniques provided farmers with the opportunity to grow shrubs and conserve water in dry periods in rain-fed areas of Balochistan.

-• Through supplemental feeding of pregnant ewes, in addition to grazing-enhanced production, ewes showed a live weight gain of 3-5 kg, and lambs/kids survival reached 80-90%.
+• Through supplemental feeding of pregnant ewes, in addition to grazing, enhanced small ruminant production; the ewes showed a live weight gain of 3-5 kg, and lambs/kids survival reached 80-90%.

 Innovations in Pakistan